Taxonomy of Fishing Mini-games

 Fishing is probably the most common mini-game in gaming history.
-Before I started working on this article, I never realized how many games include a fishing as mini-game.
+Before I started working on this article, I never realized how many games include fishing as mini-game.
 The list is huge.
 Fishing is everywhere.
-It seems that it is not possible to have a game without the possibility for character to have a relaxing time fishing in a pond.
+It seems that it is impossible to have a game without allowing the character to have a relaxing time fishing in a pond.

 Everybody loves fishing!
 At least in games.
 We can imagine a deep reason for that.
-There must be something that attract designers, gamers and human in general to the ancient art of fishing.
+There must be something that attract designers, gamers and humans in general to the ancient art of fishing.
 However, for the time being, we are not interested in this question.
 Instead, we want to explore the huge design space of “fishing games”.

-In fact, the action of fishing has been dissected for decades by game designer.
+In fact, the action of fishing has been dissected for decades by game designers.
 It is fascinating to see how many implementations exist for the same real-life action.
 So, it is time to see what they produced, what are the possibilities and how we can do something new in this domain.

-First step of our game design effort is to find the experience we want to reproduce in our game.
-In particular, which emotions the original experience can give us and how we can transfer such emotions into our game.
+The first step of our game design effort is to find the experience we want to reproduce in our game.
+In particular, which emotions the original experience of fishing can give us and how we can transfer such emotions into our game.

 The experience here is fishing.
 Fishing is associated with three basic emotions:

+- Surprise: The feeling we have when we don’t know what we may get from fishing.
+Will we get a great fish or an old boot?

+- Excitement: Sometimes fishing provides excitement when the fish bite and we need to fight to catch them.

 These are the three main emotional axes for the fishing experience.
-As we can see, we can use different game mechanics to pump any of these 3 axes.
+As we can see, we can use different game mechanics to pump any of these three axes.
 Obviously, in a fishing simulation game we want to capture all three emotions, but in a fishing mini-game, we may want to focus on just two emotions, or even one.

 Every fishing mini-game can be divided in three phases:

+- Bite: the transition phase between approach and catch.
+The player understands that the fish has bitten and must perform an action to start the next phase.
+This is where the game can build up the surprise and excitement axis.

+- Catch: the phase in which the player fights with the fish to actually grab it.
+This is where the game builds up the challenge and the excitement of fishing.

-Different fishing mini-games implement these phases in different way.
+Different fishing mini-games implement these phases in different ways.
 There an infinite number of variations, however we can find some macro-categories for each phase.

 There is only one variation of this.
 Every bite mechanic is a timed event kind of action.